 When it comes to ethnic hair care, dryness and breakage are of primary concern.
 By simply introducing a few key foods as the foundation to your diet, these problems will be targeted and dealt with in a way that is natural and affordable.
 And your skin and nails will thank you for it, too!

 Here’s a list of growth-promoting irons and proteins which help to nurture strong, vibrant, and healthy ethnic hair.

 Dark green vegetables provide you with iron and calcium – both of which are necessary for healthy growth and strength in hair.

-Spinach and broccoli are particularly great sources of Vitamins A and C. Your body needs these vitamins to produce sebum, a follicle-produced oil which acts as the body’s natural hair conditioner.
+Spinach and broccoli are particularly great sources of Vitamins A and C. Your body needs these vitamins to produce sebum, a follicle-produced oil that acts as the body’s natural hair conditioner.

 Not only are eggs an excellent source of protein, but they also contain Vitamin B-12 and biotin.
 These are both great beauty nutrients.

-Legumes like kidney beans and lentils play an important role in providing your hair with growth-promoting proteins, as well as with biotin, iron and zinc.
-The biotin in these foods help to prevent brittle hair.
+Legumes like kidney beans and lentils play an important role in providing your hair with growth-promoting proteins, as well as with biotin, iron, and zinc.
+The biotin in these foods helps to prevent brittle hair.

-This high-quality protein is high in omega-3 fatty acids, vitamin B-12 and iron.
-These promote scalp health and so prevent a dry scalp and dull-looking hair.
-If you’re a vegetarian or don’t like salmon, you can consider substituting it with daily doses of one or two tablespoons of ground flaxseed.
+This high-quality protein is high in omega-3 fatty acids, vitamin B-12, and iron.
+These promote scalp health, therefore preventing a dry scalp and dull-looking hair.
+If you’re a vegetarian or don’t like salmon, consider substituting it with daily doses of 1 – 2 tablespoons of ground flaxseed.

 Aside from its aphrodisiac qualities, the zinc in oysters acts as a powerful growth-promoting antioxidant.
 If oysters aren’t quite your thing, you can also get zinc from beef and lamb.